 It's a general term for tools that leverage large language models (like the technology behind OpenAI's ChatGPT) to help manage and interact with Jira issues using plain English.
 These can be standalone tools or integrated apps within Jira.

-Yes, using consumer-grade ChatGPT without a business plan could expose sensitive company data as it might be used for training models.
-Third-party integrated apps also require careful vetting to ensure they meet your organization’s security and compliance standards.
+Yes, using consumer-grade ChatGPT without a business plan could expose sensitive company data.
+Organizations often prefer using established enterprise tools and third-party integrated apps that meet strict security and compliance standards.

-Standard ChatGPT assistants often struggle with this, typically lacking full business context outside of Jira.
-More advanced AI platforms, however, are designed to connect and learn from all your company’s knowledge sources across various tools.
+Standard ChatGPT assistants often focus on specific tasks, but more advanced AI platforms are designed to connect and learn from all your company's knowledge sources across various tools, including the Atlassian ecosystem.

-A basic assistant primarily generates text, lacking the ability to understand full business context or take direct actions.
-An integrated AI agent, like eesel AI, connects to all your company knowledge, automates end-to-end workflows, and can perform actions directly in your tools.
+A basic assistant primarily generates text based on individual prompts.
+An integrated AI agent, like eesel AI, connects to all your company knowledge, automates end-to-end workflows, and can perform actions directly in your tools to enhance the Jira experience.